 3. When shopping for your dress, think “classic beauty,” NOT sexy.
-To this end, avoid skin in unexpected places (see left — the keyhole above the empire waist is trouble).
-No side-boob, no under-boob, and no dresses with the low-low back (um, at right).
+To this end, avoid skin in unexpected places (see above — the keyhole above the empire waist is trouble).
+No side-boob, no under-boob, and no dresses with the low-low back (um, below).

 4. Strapless can be acceptable so long as your dress is well-anchored — no chance of things heading south.

 5. Cleavage can also be acceptable — a very little amount of cleavage — if it’s controlled.
-(If you’re on the busty side (same here, sister!), check out our advice on dressing professionally if you’re busty.)
+(If you’re on the busty side (same here, sister!), check out our style tips for busty women.

 6. No trains or fishtail hems (see below).
 Seriously, you’re going to be mingling, trying to balance your drink, and trying to indulge in the occasional bite of sushi or pig in a blanket.
 You don’t want people stepping on your dress in the midst of all that…